 Carbohydrates have a direct connection to serotonin levels, therefore eating a high carb diet can have a great effect on boosting your mood.
-When you eat carbohydrates, insulin is released that drives tryptophan into your brain where it gets converted to feel-good neurotransmitter serotonin.
+When you eat carbohydrates, insulin is released that drives tryptophan into your brain where it gets converted to the feel-good neurotransmitter serotonin.
 This process works undisturbed as long as you keep the amount of fat low; increase the amount of fat and you will experience quick highs and lows which is a number one mood-killer.
-Studies show that those who are prone to a low mood or bipolar disorder may benefit from avoiding high fat diets and instead load up on the carbs.
+Studies show that those who are prone to a low mood or bipolar disorder may benefit from avoiding high-fat diets and instead load up on the carbs.

-Of course, I’m talking about getting your carbohydrates from a plant based, whole foods source.
+Of course, I’m talking about getting your carbohydrates from a plant-based, whole foods source.
 Many plants, like leafy greens, bananas, whole grains, beans and lentils, nuts and seeds are high in magnesium.
 When it comes to depression, anxiety, apathy, insecurity and irritability, magnesium deficiency has been showed to be a large contributor.
 Stress is also a culprit as it depletes us of important minerals like magnesium and zinc, worsen our digestion and our ability to absorb nutrients.

 My past diets have been a mix of high protein, LCHF and average junk and processed foods, depending on where I’ve been in my life.
-Anxiety attacks and insomnia have also been huge problems for me, but when I started basing my diet off of fruit, greens and cooked starches, I instantly felt like I could handle stress and anxiety much better than ever before!
+Anxiety attacks and insomnia have also been huge problems for me, but when I started basing my diet off of fruit, greens, and cooked starches, I instantly felt like I could handle stress and anxiety much better than ever before!
 My sleep improved and my tendency to depression suddenly got smaller because I stopped worrying and thinking too much.

-It’s a wonder what carbs and magnesium rich foods may do to your mood!
+It’s a wonder what carbs and magnesium-rich foods may do to your mood!

 #3 Stay Active

 We are made to move out bodies, and countless of studies have shown that exercise is better than taking anti-depressants.
 Exercise releases endorphins, which lowers stress and makes us have an overall positive outlook on life.
 The winter makes us more tired with its short days, and it’s easy to choose not to do any exercise at all during this period.
-Still you should try to squeeze in some additional movement than the usual walk to your job and back.
+Still, you should try to squeeze in some additional movement than the usual walk to your job and back.
 It will improve both your waistline and mood!

 Contrary to old belief, exercise does not make you more tired, it actually boosts your energy levels!
-Studies has shown us that once you actually start moving, the more you will want to move.
+Studies have shown us that once you actually start moving, the more you will want to move.
 To meet the demand of working out, our body contains tiny organs in our cells called mitochondria, which works like tiny power plants to produce the energy we need.
 You can have high and low levels of mitochondria, it all depends on your daily activity level.
 The more aerobic exercise you do, the more mitochondria the body makes to produce the energy to meet your needs, this is why regular cardiovascular exercise actually creates more available energy.